DockerToolbox/container-framework/README.md

 This is a comprehensive container framework for generating multiple docker containers with the same configuration.
 It uses a [core](Scripts/core.sh) controller script along with a [main template](Templates/Dockerfile.tpl), a master [config](Config/config.cfg) file and a [packages](Config/packages.cfg) config file for automatically generating the correct versions for packages to be installed.

-It will combine all of the above configuration to generate the required Dockerfiles and allow you to build them locally, scan them for known security issues as well as publish them to both `Docker Hub` and the `Github Container Registry`.
+It will combine all of the above configuration to generate the required Dockerfiles and allow you to build them locally as well as publish them to both `Docker Hub` and the `Github Container Registry`.

 ## Supported Operating Systems